 - Smart controls.
 Sophisticated fans can connect to voice-activated smart devices for hands-free use as well as to your smartphone for air quality reports and additional features.

 - Filters.
-Fans also can come with a range of filters to help purify the air to remove allergens and improve overall quality.
-“If your need is in a kitchen to get rid of smoke and odors from cooking, then a fan with a HEPA filter, charcoal filter or both is something you might want to look for,” says Schraeder.
+Fans also can come with a range of filters that help purify the air to remove allergens and improve overall quality.
+“If your need is in a kitchen to get rid of smoke and odors from cooking, then a fan with a HEPA filter, charcoal filter or both is something you might want to look for,” said Schraeder.

 - Oscillation.
 This feature allows fans to move from side to side or up and down (or both, about which there’s more below) to help circulate cool air throughout a room instead of directing it into one set spot.

 Best fans to shop